SailingCoder/drag-kit/doc/README_EN.md

 export default DraggableComponent;
 ```

-Note: Setting the style display: none; offers the best effect.
+It's recommended to set the element's display to none before initialization to enhance the user experience.

 ### Parameter Details